matthieucx/yaraku-nlp-assignment/technical_decisions.md

 - autopep8 is used for autoformatting
 - flake8 is used for linting
 - isort is used for sorting imports
+- mypy is used for static type checking

-All 4 of them can be run using your IDE, which is recommended.
+All 5 of them can be run using your IDE, which is recommended.

 Autoformatting and import sorting are executed as pre-commit hooks, because:

 - It allows for a consistent style throughout the codebase, whether production code or work-in-progress
 - They happen automatically, without requiring any action from the developer

 Pre-commits should not prevent commits as this hinders workflows.
-Linting and testing are blocking, requiring errors to be fixed.
+Linting, testing and type checking are blocking, requiring errors to be fixed.
 They are better used in a CI pipeline.

 ### Pre-commit